arodr967/jazz/README.md

 # Jazz

-Ultimate Software's Jazz is a JavaScript Testing Library with an obsession for practical developer experience, reliability, and good rythm.
+Ultimate Software's Jazz is a JavaScript Testing Library with an obsession for practical developer experience, reliability, and good rhythm.

 It works with projects using [Node](https://nodejs.org) and [Jest](https://jestjs.io/)!